shihankanungo/shihankanungo.github.io/india-trip.md

 Today’s walk turned into a surprisingly deep TED Talk.
 We discussed the different categories of communication: (1) respond instantly or risk guilt forever, (2) respond when Mercury is in retrograde, and (3) pretend it never arrived.
 Also talked about Big Picture college agendas---interspersed, of course, with wisecracks, hypotheticals, and at least one impersonation of a confused academic.
+Here's a nugget:
+> There are two types of people who use statistics: liars, and outliers!! --- Shihan

 And then—Inchin’s!